abhijain2003/TableEasy.com/Readme.md

 - Deploying web app on GitHub Pages.
 - Efficient use of GitHub actions.

-## 🚀 What's next for hangTable
+## 🚀 What's next for tableEasy.com

 - Building a mobile app
 - Adding more fun educational games
-- Adding more languages